Do you have a question about the coronavirus? Ask us below.

 Q: Can I drive to see family in Southern California?

 According to the state order, essential activities are permitted.
-So, if you’re traveling to care for a family member, that’s okay.
+So, if you’re traveling to care for a family member, that’s OK.
 But otherwise, the governor's order says to stay at home.

 Q: If I have a second home elsewhere in California, can I go shelter-in-place there?